-The recent discovery of topological metals (TMs) and semimetals offers new opportunities for observing elementary excitations in the condensed matter world that are not found in particle physics[1-5].
-For examples, zero-dimensional (0D) nodal points with multiple degeneracy can be stabilized by crystalline symmetries[6-17], and one-dimensional (1D) objects such as Dirac and Weyl nodal lines can also exist in crystals[18-28].
-These 0D and 1D gapless excitations have no analogue in elementary particle physics.
+The recent discovery of topological metals and semimetals offers new opportunities for observing elementary excitations in the condensed matter world that are not found in particle physics [1-7].
+For examples, zero-dimensional nodal points with multiple degeneracy can be stabilized by crystalline symmetries [8-17] and one-dimensional objects such as Dirac and Weyl nodal lines can also exist in crystals [18-25].
+These zero- and one-dimensional gapless excitations have no analog in elementary particle physics.

 One interesting scenario for gapless excitation is the combined structure of nodal points and lines.
-In the presence of three mirror planes related by a three-fold rotation and an additional mirror plane perpendicular to the rotation axis, two triple points (TP) connected by a nodal line can be stabilized along the rotation axis[29-33].
+In the presence of three mirror planes related by a threefold rotation and an additional mirror plane perpendicular to the rotation axis, two triple points (TPs) connected by a nodal line can be stabilized along the rotation axis [26-30].
 By breaking the perpendicular mirror symmetry, this nodal line can split into four topological nodal lines, three of which reside on three mirrors planes while the last one remains on the rotation axis, as shown in Fig. 1(a).
-In this case, the TPs are denoted as nexus points (NPs), which can be seen as merging points of multiple nodal lines[34-38].
-This transition has been predicted in many candidate materials[34-38].
-New topological phenomena and transport properties created by nexus fermions have been proposed, such as unusual topological surface states[35], transport anomalies, and topological Lifshitz transitions[34].
+In this case, the TPs are referred to as nexus points (NPs), which can be seen as merging points of multiple nodal lines [31-35].
+This transition has been predicted in several candidate materials [32-35].
+New topological phenomena and transport properties created by nexus fermions have been proposed, such as unusual topological surface states [32], transport anomalies, and topological Lifshitz transitions [35].

 Here we propose that the NP phase can further evolve into novel network structures.
 These networks originate from the original NP phase interacting with additional nodal lines protected by the mirror symmetry, as shown by the orange lines in Fig. 1(b).
 Because crossings between topological nodal lines are not allowed in the absence of any special symmetry constraint, anticrossing nodal lines are formed as shown in Fig. 1(c).
 As a result, nodal lines reconnect and the NPs become the intersection points of anticrossing nodal lines, as shown in Fig. 1(d).
-Considering that the system has three mirror planes, the NPs and the connecting nodal lines form a threedimensional (3D) network in the full momentum space.
+Considering that the system has three mirror planes, the NPs and the connecting nodal lines form a three-dimensional (3D) network in the full momentum space.
 We refer to this as a nexus network.

 We propose that these nexus networks can be realized in carbon honeycombs (CHCs).
-CHCs have recently been synthesized, although further refinement of the structure appears highly desirable[39,40].
+Carbon honeycombs have recently been synthesized, although further refinement of the structure appears highly desirable [36].
 We have identified two types of topological networks that can form in the carbon honeycombs.
 The first type is a nexus network in which the NPs are connected by nodal lines through two kinds of connectivities: a standard connectivity and a winding connectivity (we will define these later).
-The second type consists of TPs with additional nodal lines (ANLs), named as TP-ANL.
+The second type consists of TPs with additional nodal lines (ANLs), referred to as a TP-ANL network.
 These two types of networks correspond to different crystal symmetries.
 Therefore, the transition between these two networks can be induced by changing the corresponding crystal symmetries.
 In addition, we show that the Landau level (LL) spectrum can reveal the exotic magnetic transport properties of these two networks.